normandavey/AlphaFold2-IDR-complex-prediction/README.md

 </p>

 **Autophagic SNARE core complex (Vamp8 / Syntaxin-17 / SNAP29)**

 *Definition:*
 Classical tetrameric coiled-coil (has 2 regions of a SNAP29 and 1-1 region of the other proteins).
 Since SNARE complexes assemble and disassemble, the unbound disordered state is biologically relevant.
-The tetramer assembles as a tightly packed fully parallel coiled-coil.
+The tetramer assembles as a tightly packed fully parallel coiled-coil of four *long and symmetrical helices*.
 Composition: 0 ordered proteins + 4 IDRs
 PDB:4wy4